James Abankwah: Under 18 & 19

 He was named as captain of the Under-18 side by manager Colin O'Brien in November 2021 for a 0–0 draw with Malta U18 in a friendly.
 He made his first Republic of Ireland U19 appearances on 8 & 11 October 2021, playing in both a 2–2 and a 1–1 draw with Sweden U19 in two friendlies.
 He started all three of the team's 2022 UEFA European Under-19 Championship qualification matches on their November 2021 trip to Bulgaria, featuring against Montenegro U19, Bosnia and Herzegovina U19 and Bulgaria U19, helping his team to qualify for the Elite Phase.
 Abankwah's first goal at international level came on 23 March 2022, scoring an equaliser in an eventual 3–1 defeat away to England U19 at Bescot Stadium in Walsall.

 Under 21

 Abankwah was called up to the Republic of Ireland U21s for the first time on 6 June 2023 for the team's friendly fixtures against Gabon U23, Ukraine U21 & Kuwait U22 in Austria on 13, 16 & 19 June 2023.
 Abankwah made his Republic of Ireland U21 debut on 16 June 2023, in a 2–2 draw with Ukraine U21.
+He became the captain of the U21 side in November 2024, ahead of the start of the 2027 UEFA European Under-21 Championship qualification campaign.

 Senior

 On 13 March 2025, Abankwah received his first call up to the Republic of Ireland senior team, for their UEFA Nations League games against Bulgaria.

+On 31 March 2026, Abankwah made his senior debut for the Republic of Ireland, replacing Seamus Coleman from the bench in the 61st minute of a 0–0 draw with North Macedonia in a Friendly at the Aviva Stadium.